alextheradu/quizrrr/README.md

-# Notle
+# Quizzr

-Notle turns messy student notes into cozy, confidence-building quizzes powered by OpenRouter.
+Quizzr is the cozy AI study buddy built for the Student Hackpad 2025 Hackathon.
+It turns sleepy, unstructured notes into gentle quizzes, reflective flashcards, and story-like feedback—free while bigger platforms upsell access.

+## Why it exists

+- **Hackathon roots.** Crafted for Student Hackpad 2025 to prove AI study tools can be transparent, and affordable.
+- **Free while we co-build.** Competitors lock AI drills behind $15+/mo plans; Quizzr stays free and ad-free while we gather        feedback from students in out public beta.
+- **Trust-first design.** Privacy, OAuth disclosures, and the landing page all emphasize data staying in your workspace, never sold to ad tech.

+## Highlights

+- 📝 Import notes from anywhere: paste raw text, upload docs, or drop Quizlet exports.
+- 🤖 OpenRouter-powered quiz generation with per-type controls (multiple choice vs. short answer) and mixed difficulty.
+- 📊 Confidence tracking overlays: graph self-reported confidence next to accuracy so you know when to slow down.
+- 📚 Guided reflections: every quiz run ends with narrative summaries, next steps, and accountability tips.
+- 🃏 Flashcards and study view: generate decks, flip cards, and now manually tweak cards through the editor modal.
+- 🔐 Auth via Google OAuth + passwordless email, with NextAuth managing sessions.
+- 📴 Collaboration links & classroom challenges are paused while the beta team helps rebuild the experience.

 ## Requirements

 - Node.js 20+
 - npm 10+
-- Docker (for PostgreSQL)
+- Docker (PostgreSQL 16 via `docker-compose`)

-## Features

-- 📝 Paste or upload notes, organized per student account.
-- 🤖 OpenRouter-powered quiz generation with mixed difficulties and formats.
-- 🧠 Personalized AI feedback with confidence-aware summaries and study roadmaps.
-- 👯 Collaboration links are temporarily paused while we revamp the experience.
-- 🏫 Classroom challenges are also paused during the same maintenance window.
-- 🃏 Generate bite-sized flashcards from notes with a dedicated study view.
-- 🔐 Authentication via Google OAuth and email magic links (SMTP).
-- 🎨 Cozy Claude-inspired theme with light/dark mode toggle and Tailwind components.

 ## Quick start